osmium1/adventofcode23/README.md

 # adventofcode23
-my solutions of AoC 2023
+my solutions for AoC 2023